loanmarket/mycrm-lender-integration/Testable Lodgement Tool.md

 ### Steps to Use Docker Compose

 1. **Download the `compose.yml` File**
-   Save the following `compose.yml` content to your local system.
+   Save the [`compose.yml`](https://github.com/loanmarket/mycrm-lender-integration/blob/main/compose.yaml) file to your local system.